Hagar-Usama/Data-Pipeline--Twitter-Analysis/README.md

 ---

 ## Introduction
-This projects do sentiment analysis for some tweets concering airports to check the satisfaction of the clients.
+This project does a sentiment analysis using AWS for some tweets concering airports to check the clients satisfaction.

 ---